 '''

-export PATH=$JSR308/checker-framework/checker/bin-devel:$JSR308/jsr308-langtools/dist/bin:${PATH}
+export PATH=$CHECKERFRAMEWORK/checker/bin-devel:${PATH}

 '''

 The developer version of javac allows you to not have to rebuild the jar files after every code change, in turn allowing you to test your changes faster.
-Source files can be compiled using command ant build in the checker directory, or can be automatically compiled by an IDE such as Eclipse.
+Source files can be compiled using command ./gradlew compile in the checker directory, or can be automatically compiled by an IDE such as Eclipse.

-- 4. Test that everything works: - Run ant all-tests in the checker directory:
+- 5. Test that everything works: - Run ./gradlew allTests:

 '''

-cd $JSR308/checker-framework/checker
+cd $CHECKERFRAMEWORK

-ant all-tests

 '''